 Corporate Governance for Fraud Prevention describes the principles, functions and essential components of a corporate governance system.
 It addresses the controversy of CEO duality, the recommended committees any organization should have on its board of directors and how to set the appropriate tone at the top.
 The course also discusses corporate governance best practices that you can tailor to your organization’s structure and needs since there is no one-size-fits-all approach.

-Demonstrate why effective corporate governance is necessary for a company and for
+Recognize why effective corporate governance is necessary for an organization and for the economy